cicl-iscl/SemEval2025_Task4_Chen_Lai/Presentation_110225.md

 - ⁠Task Aggregate Score: 0.0 – This score combines two key factors: the regurgitation _/rɪˌɡəːdʒɪˈteɪʃn/_ score and the exact match knowledge score.
 This indicates poor performance in one or more tasks.

 - Our Final Score is 0.351.
 This average of the above scores reflects a balance between privacy protection and performance.
-It suggests that while our model excels in preventing data leakage, its low general knowledge retention and task performance significantly impacted the overall score.
+It suggests that while our model excels in preventing data leakage, it has low general knowledge retention and task performance.

 <!-- ### 1.
 Data Processing